acidanthera/VirtualSMC/Dual Battery Support.md

 But instead of just binpatch renaming, the appropriate way would be to look on which method is that notifier executed from and instead of binpatch renaming the notifier itself, we instead rename the method where the notifier is executed and provide the patched Method into a new SSDT or inside SSDT-BATC.

-Open your native DSDT with MaciASL and start searching for `notify (BAT` and `notify (_SB.PCI0.LPC.EC.BAT` (Keep in mind that the path can be different from laptop models, some have LPC, some LPCB) In the Lenovo ThinkPad T440S that we use as example, this is the result that we got:
+Open your native DSDT with MaciASL and start searching for `notify (BAT` and `notify (_SB.PCI0.LPC.EC.BAT` (Keep in mind that the path can be different from laptop models, some have LPC, some LPCB), in our example:

 ```
 Notify (BAT0, 0x80)